 Folks who live here are crazy about autumn, but the truth is, it breezes by in a flash, morphing into frigid wintry grey days quicker than grass through a goose.

-So if we don’t get out in it or slow down enough to savor walnut and oak leaves letting go, hot apple cider sipping, and little pumpkin altars in the world, it’s bound to dance on by.
+So if we don’t get out in it or slow down enough to savor walnut and oak leaves letting go, hot apple cider sipping, and little pumpkin altars in the world, it’s bound to breeze on by.
+(Do I sound strangely reminiscent of another Chicagoan in a high school movie whose name rhymes with Paris Jeweler?)

 Pale Pink Glass Prayer Beads